herminiogg/ShExML/README.md

 ```
 This example shows how to map and merge two files (in JSON and XML) with different films.
 In the first part, the
 declarations, we can define some 'variables' that can be used inside the shapes.
 Prefixes used in the resulting RDF,
-sources to the files, queries to be applied over the files and expressions to merge and transform the queries results.
+sources to the files, iterators and fields (queries) to be applied over the files and expressions to merge and transform the queries results.
 Then, the shapes are defined as in ShEx but using the previously defined expressions or composing them inside the
 square brackets.